 Ah, Imagine UBC.
-By now you’ve heard all about the events on September 4th: meeting classmates, checking out buildings on campus, the Pep Rally, the Main Event…sounds exciting, right?
+By now you’ve probably heard all about the events on September 3: meeting classmates, checking out buildings on campus, the Pep Rally, the Main Event…sounds exciting, right?

 Some people thrive during this kind of day.
 For others it can seem overwhelming to be surrounded by crowds, noise, and overly enthusiastic 3rd and 4th years.